tin-/adr1000/ltd_meas_data.md

 After tempco trimming and adjustments on module SN0005 completed this module was permanently connected to zener array bank per NIST TN430 with series-opposition connected scanned zeners and nanovoltmeter.
 This will allow us to collect long-term drift data with one sample/zener collected every 1.5 hours.

-You an check first 3000 hours drift data with details in [Mid-term drift page](mtd_drift.md)
+You an check first some more data with details in [Mid-term drift page](mtd_drift.md)

 ### June 2024 data : 3120 hours